chasebrignac/simtooreal/README.md

 ## Enable ssh key agent forwarding and login to the bastion and the private instance to setup the database

-Open up your ssh config and edit it making sure to use the IP addresses you just found for your instances
+Open up your ssh config and edit it making sure to use the IP addresses you find for your private and public EC2 instances here https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:

+Replace the 172.17.0.41 IP address with your "Private IPv4 addresses" for simtooreal_private

+Replace the three 3.237.80.32 IP addresses with your "Public IPv4 address" for simtooreal_public
 ```
 nano ~/.ssh/config
 ```